-Barstow Community College shall award certificates to students who fulfill complete of all course work in a designated certificate program.
+Barstow Community College shall award certificates to students who complete all course work in a designated certificate program.

 Certificate of Competency

 Certificates of Competency are intended for students who do not need credit for transfer but who wish to improve their basic skills in English or Mathematics or learn English as a second language.